Gordi42/fridom/docs/source/installation.rst

 - ``xarray``: To convert data to xarray datasets for easier plotting.
 An installation guide can be found `here <http://xarray.pydata.org/en/stable/installing.html>`_.
 - ``imageio``: To create animations.
 It can be installed with ``pip install "imageio[ffmpeg]"``.
 - ``mpi4py``: To run simulations in parallel using MPI (currently only with the numpy backend).
-An installation guide can be found `here <https://mpi4py.readthedocs.io/en/stable/install.html>`_.
+An installation guide can be found `at this link <https://mpi4py.readthedocs.io/en/stable/install.html>`_.

 Installation on special systems